 2030 Target: Cumulative 8M tons of E-waste Recovery

-LG Electronics has set a cumulative recovery target of 8 million tons from 2006 to 2030, in 2024, is on track to recover e-waste cumulative 5.01 million tons.
+LG Electronics has set a goal to recover a cumulative total of 8 million tons of e-waste from 2006 to 2030.
+As of 2025, the Company has recovered a cumulative 5.65 million tons.

 -